elinasasa/wotech/LESSON 32. Flow of data from client to DB, file organization 7.08.md

 Only thing changing is Data when we update smth - DB, business logic and controller dont chnage.
 With small exceptions.

 can business logic speak to DB directly?
-Why a data repository is needed between them? - to avoid that we ask the same "question" many times.
+Why a data repository is needed between them? - to avoid that we ask the same "question" many times. bcs there is some logic already in the repo.

 ![image](https://github.com/user-attachments/assets/918a1b62-e2ea-467d-9812-dd7aeafba11b)